Vytis Ciubrinskas | Anthropology | SIU

 Vytis Ciubrinskas, Ph.D.
 1993, Vilnius University, currently is a Professor of Sociocultural Anthropology at the Vytautas Magnus University.
 He has teaching experience from the UK, USA and Switzerland.

 In 2012-2014 he was leading a comparative research project on the impact of globalization and transnationalism on ethnic minority, borderland and diasporic cases in the UK, USA, Poland, and Lithuania; in 2014-2019 was engaged in international project on transnational families in the Baltic-Nordic migration space.
-In 2020-2022 he is leading an international project on return migration and social remittances in Croatia, Lithuania, Poland.
+In 2020-2022 he was leading an international project on return migration and social remittances in Croatia, Lithuania, Poland.

 He wrote a book on anthropological theory, co-authored a book on globalization and transnationalism from ethnic minority, borderland, and diasporic perspectives, edited a volume on comparative identity politics, citizenship, and transnationalism of the East European immigrants in the USA, UK, Ireland, Spain, Norway and guest-edited (in 2018) a special issue of Ethnologie Francaise and widely publishing his research in peer-reviewed journals and books.